The Walking Dead: Season Two: Development

 When Telltale Games acquired the right to make video games based on The Walking Dead comics, they signed a contract for a "multi-year, multi-platform, multi-title" license.
 This license went into effect after the success of the first season of The Walking Dead, when Telltale commissioned a second series of games based on the franchise.
-The first season was considered highly successful, helping to revitalize the adventure game genre which had been in decline since the mid-1990s, with Telltale being recognized as one of the top development studios in 2012.
+The first season was considered highly successful, helping to revitalize the adventure game genre, which had been in decline since the mid-1990s, with Telltale being recognized as one of the top development studios in 2012.

-During an interview on IGN's Up at Noon, writer Gary Whitta teased more The Walking Dead from Telltale sooner than later.
-"You won't have to wait for season two to play more Walking Dead", he claimed.
-"I can tell you what you already know, which is season two is coming.
-There's not much to say because it really is very early... it's a way off", said Whitta.
-"But, knowing that it's a way off, and knowing that people are hungry for more Walking Dead there may very well be more Walking Dead from Telltale before season two.
-We may have a little something extra for you between season one and two".
-Whitta continued to tease that something is in the works right now "that will make the wait for season two slightly less agonizing".
-This was revealed at the 2013 Electronic Entertainment Expo in June 2013 to be an additional episode called The Walking Dead: 400 Days that is available as downloadable content for the first season.
-It introduces five new characters that journalists expect to carry into Season Two.
-400 Days will use data about the player's decisions in season one, and decisions made in 400 Days will carry into Season Two.
+During an interview on IGN's Up at Noon, writer Gary Whitta teased that more The Walking Dead from Telltale was coming sooner than later.
+Whitta continued to hint that something was in the works that would make the wait for Season Two "slightly less agonizing".
+This was revealed at E3 2013 to be an additional episode titled The Walking Dead: 400 Days, which would be released as downloadable content for the first season.
+It introduced five new characters, and decisions made in 400 Days would carry into Season Two.